abbsi/suckless/dwm/README.md

 + Added `showclientcount` to turn on/off Client indicators patch
 + Some layouts add the value of `nmaster` to the layut tag (Similar to Monacle Count)
 + Extra color schemes for use with slstatus
++ Applied tilegap patch and modified to match column layout spacing.
+Layouts are exactly the same until you increment the `nmaster` value.
++

 # Dependencies
 ## Config.def.h Depedndencies